Bachelor of Science in Business Administration

 - REE 4303 (Investment Decision Making)

-IST majors interested in international business may also pursue a Master of Arts with a major in International Business (MAIB) through the combined degree program.
+IST majors interested in international business may also pursue a Master of International Business (MIB) through the combined degree program.
 Like the MS-ISOM, this program allows students to apply select master’s level courses to their bachelor’s degree.

-For more information, please schedule an appointment with a School of Business Academic Advisor and Career Coach and consult the MS-ISOM or MAIB program website.
+For more information, please schedule an appointment with a School of Business Academic Advisor and Career Coach and consult the MS-ISOM or MIB program website.

 One of the unique benefits of being an IST major is the opportunity to double major in another School of Business discipline.
 IST majors are free to add an additional major in Finance, Economics, Marketing, Management, or General Studies.
 By pursuing a second major in business, students further their business knowledge while developing the technical skills necessary to compete in today’s evolving marketplace.
 For more information about double majoring please consult your School of Business Academic Advisor and Career Coach.